lilyjma/durable-functions-quickstart-dotnet-azd/README.md

 1. Run the `code .` code command to open the project in Visual Studio Code.
 1. Press **Run/Debug (F5)** to run in the debugger.
 Select **Debug anyway** if prompted about local emulator not running.
 1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP trigger endpoint: <http://localhost:7071/api/FetchOrchestration_HttpStart> to start a new orchestration instance.
+1. The HTTP endpoint should return several URLs.
+The `statusQueryGetUri` provides the orchestration status.

 ## Run your app using Visual Studio

 1. Open the `fanoutfanin.sln` solution file in Visual Studio.
 1. Press **Run/F5** to run in the debugger.
 Make a note of the `localhost` URL endpoints, including the port, which might not be `7071`.
 1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP trigger endpoint: <http://localhost:7071/api/FetchOrchestration_HttpStart> to start a new orchestration instance.
+1. The HTTP endpoint should return several URLs.
+The `statusQueryGetUri` provides the orchestration status.

 > ![NOTE]
 > If you run the app locally after running `azd up`, you may get `There was an error parsing the Connection String: Input contains invalid delimiters and cannot be parsed.` related to App Insights.
 Check for user secrets by running `dotnet user-secrets list`.
 If the list is populated, clear them by using `dotnet user-secrets clear` before running the app again.
 These secrets are auto populated by `azd up` during app deployment.